-If you leave Denmark for a period of time (eg. sabbatical leave, internship or exchange stay) we do not find new accommodation for you when you return to Denmark.
-You will then have to find accommodation on your own.
+If you leave Denmark for a period of time (eg. sabbatical leave, internship or exchange stay) we cannot guarantee new accommodation for you when you return to Denmark.
+We will of course try to help you as best we can.

 Details of the terms are stated in the relevant application form.
 Read the terms carefully before signing and sending the accommodation form.

-You receive an email with information on your accommodation from the Accommodation Office in Odense in July for the autumn semester and in late December/early January for the spring semester.
+You receive an email with information on your accommodation from the Odense Accommodation Office in July for the autumn semester and in late December/early January for the spring semester.
 This is true if you applied for accommodation by the application deadline.

 When do you start paying for your accommodation?